 Québec was founded by the French explorer Champlain in the early 17th century.
 It is the only North American city to have preserved its ramparts, together with the numerous bastions, gates and defensive works which still surround Old Québec.
-The Upper Town, built on the cliff, has remained the religious and administrative centre, with its churches, convents and other monuments like the Dauphine Redoubt, the Citadel and Château Frontenac.
+The Upper Town, built on the cliff, has remained the religious and administrative center, with its churches, convents and other monuments like the Dauphine Redoubt, the Citadel, and Château Frontenac.
 Together with the Lower Town and its ancient districts, it forms an urban ensemble which is one of the best examples of a fortified colonial city.

 Quebec City has quickly become one of my favorite cities in North America.
 It is the closest you can come to a European city without going to Europe.
 It is probably the most French city in Quebec.
 The surrounding area is also lovely and merits exploration.

 The Historic District of Old Quebec is one of the UNESCO World Heritage Sites in Canada.
 It is considered a world heritage treasure.
 Every corner of this historic district is teeming with history.
 Hence, it is also one of the most popular tourist destinations in Canada, particularly in the province of Quebec.

 This historic district was established in 1963 by the National Assembly of Quebec.
-The site was therefore the newest addition to the list of Historic Sites and Monuments at that time.
+The site was the newest addition to the list of Historic Sites and Monuments at that time.
 The protected area included the fortified area and the peripheral areas as well.
 The entire district measures a total of 1.4 km in land area.
 It was inscribed as a UNESCO World Heritage Site in 1985.

 About the Historic District of Old Quebec